prathamsalvi27/TVOS-TVChannelandProgramCatalogue/README.md

 App is made for TVOS

 Contents:
-Architecture Used is VIPER
+Architecture Used is VIPER.

-API calls are made from a Network Service Library which uses URLSession API Response is Stored in Decodable Models
+API calls are made from a Network Service Library which uses URLSession.

+API Response is Stored in Decodable Models.

 UIKit is Used for UI
 Multidimensional CollectionView is used to display Programs according to the start time.

-To make 'Multidimensional CollectionView' Custom UICollectionViewLayout was used
+To make 'Multidimensional CollectionView' Custom UICollectionViewLayout was used.

-Following code is used to handle the Focus in Collection View
+Following code is used to handle the Focus in Collection View.
 ```
    func collectionView(_ collectionView: UICollectionView, canFocusItemAt indexPath: IndexPath) -> Bool {
         if collectionView == collectionViewProgram {